-Treatment may involve a combination of different types of counseling, such as:
+Treatment may involve a combination of different types of therapy, such as:

 - Cognitive behavioral therapy.
-This short-term, structured treatment focuses on addressing behaviors, thoughts and feelings related to your eating disorder.
-After helping you normalize your eating behaviors, it helps you learn to recognize and change distorted thoughts that lead to eating disorder behaviors.
+This type of psychotherapy focuses on behaviors, thoughts and feelings related to your eating disorder.
+After helping you gain healthy eating behaviors, it helps you learn to recognize and change distorted thoughts that lead to eating disorder behaviors.

 - Family-based therapy.
-With family-based therapy, family members learn to help you restore eating patterns and achieve a healthy weight until you can do it on your own.
+During this therapy, family members learn to help you restore healthy eating patterns and achieve a healthy weight until you can do it on your own.
 This type of therapy can be especially useful for parents learning how to help a teen with an eating disorder.

 - Group cognitive behavioral therapy.
-This type of treatment involves meeting with a psychologist or other mental health provider along with others who are diagnosed with an eating disorder.
+This type of therapy involves meeting with a psychologist or other mental health professional along with others who are diagnosed with an eating disorder.
 It can help you address thoughts, feelings and behaviors related to your eating disorder, learn skills to manage symptoms, and regain healthy eating patterns.

-Your psychologist or counselor may ask you to do homework, such as keep a food journal to review in counseling sessions, and identify triggers that cause you to binge, purge or do other unhealthy eating behaviors.
+Your psychologist or other mental health professional may ask you to do homework, such as keep a food journal to review in therapy sessions and identify triggers that cause you to binge, purge or do other unhealthy eating behaviors.

-Registered dietitians and other professionals involved in your treatment can help you better understand your eating disorder and help you develop a plan to maintain healthy eating habits.
-Goals of nutrition education generally include:
+Registered dietitians and other professionals involved in your treatment can help you better understand your eating disorder and help you develop a plan to achieve and maintain healthy eating habits.
+Goals of nutrition education may be to:

-- Understanding how nutrition affects your body, including recognizing how your eating disorder causes nutrition issues and physical problems
+- Understand how nutrition affects your body, including recognizing how your eating disorder causes nutrition issues and physical problems

-- Establishing regular eating patterns — generally, three meals a day with regular snacks
+- Establish regular eating patterns — generally, three meals a day with regular snacks

-- Taking steps to avoid dieting or bingeing
+- Take steps to avoid dieting or bingeing

 Medications for eating disorders

 Taking an antidepressant may be especially helpful if you have bulimia or binge-eating disorder.
-Antidepressants can also help reduce symptoms of depression, anxiety or obsessive-compulsive disorder, which frequently occur along with eating disorders.
+Antidepressants can also help reduce symptoms of depression or anxiety, which frequently occur along with eating disorders.

 You may also need to take medications for physical health problems caused by your eating disorder.